 Are you generally concerned about bees dying and bee decline?
 Have you found dead bees?

-Certainly, all creatures live and die, but there is normal rate of death, bees dying in suspicious circumstances, and then there is the general worrying decline of bees and other pollinators.
+Certainly, all creatures live and die, but there is normal rate of death, bees dying usually because of specific human actions, and then there is the general worrying decline of bees and other pollinators.

 In summary, this website looks at the following issues:

 Below you will find links relating to each of the themes above.

 There is concern about a group of pesticides called neonicotinoids.
 They, and other pesticides, have been linked to colony collapse disorder, and certainly neonicotinoids are the primary suspect in large scale honey bee deaths and sudden colony losses.